 - Persuading them to donate time or money

-The second part of your goal is your audience.
+Then, focus on your audience.
 Who are the people you want to reach?
 Specifically, what is their relationship to your org; donor, volunteer, prospective supporter, constituent?

 How to Plan & Organize Your Nonprofit’s Email Campaign

-1. Start with your target send date.
+1. Start with your send date.

 *Tip*: Keep in mind any time sensitive actions that you’re asking of your audience – like RSVP’ing to an event – and use those deadlines as your compass.

-2. Set targets for follow-up emails, too.
+2. Set targets for any follow-up emails, too.